Guidelines for NEH

 Scoring and Use of Marks

 Careful thought must be given to how the marks are used.
 Judges should use the full range of marks.
 Similar to dressage judging, the first horse in sets the standard and therefore one must leave enough room to put better horses above and weaker horses below.

-Each section will be scored on a 1-10 mark basis, as well for the gallop and general impression sections.
+Dressage will be scored on a 1-10 mark basis, as well for the gallop and general impression sections.

 1 = very bad